The Simpsons: Road Rage: Gameplay and plot

-The Simpsons: Road Rage is based on the animated television series The Simpsons.
-In the story of the game, Mr. Burns has bought all transit systems in Springfield and has begun to create radioactive buses that threaten the public health.
-Because of this, the citizens of Springfield must use their own cars as a means of safer public transport and earn money in an attempt to pay back Burns to get rid of the radioactive buses and return the town back to normal.
+In the game, Mr. Burns has bought all transit systems in Springfield and has created radioactive buses that threaten the public health.
+Because of this, the citizens of Springfield must use their own vehicles as a means of safer public transport.
+Their goal is to earn money in an attempt to pay back Burns, get rid of his radioactive buses, and return the town to normal.